Sony RX100 II Review

-Last summer, the debut of the Sony Cyber-shot DSC-RX100 answered the prayers of enthusiast shooters looking for a capable yet compact second camera.
+In the summer of 2012, the debut of the Sony RX100 answered the prayers of enthusiast shooters looking for a capable yet compact second camera.
 More than a few photographers who'd resisted trading up to an interchangeable lens-camera due to the size, even for mirrorless models, also found much to love in the Sony RX100, which punches above its weight thanks to a much larger sensor than can be found in the majority of fixed-lens cameras.
 The RX100 also sports a handy optical zoom lens, something that's absent from the majority of its large-sensor compact camera competitors.
 (And it's far smaller than the rare models which pair a large sensor with a fixed zoom.)
 Not surprisingly, the RX100 was a big seller for Sony, and we loved it too, awarding it our Pocket Camera of the Year for 2012.
+The Sony RX100 II has repeated that performance, winning our Camera of the Year award for Pocket Camera of the Year for 2013.

 Happy family.
-As you'd expect from its name, the Sony RX100 II builds upon that camera, but it's important to note that it doesn't replace it.
+As you'd expect from its name, the Sony RX100 II builds upon its predecessor, but it's important to note that it doesn't replace it.
 Both will continue to be sold side-by-side for the time being, and Sony has indicated to us that it sees the new model as being more attractive to photographers wanting a system within which to grow -- in other words, step-up buyers from a compact camera.
-The original RX100, meanwhile, is expected to remain attractive as a second-camera alongside an interchangeable-lens model, being slightly smaller and quite a bit lighter than the new camera.
+The original RX100, meanwhile, is expected to remain attractive as a second camera alongside an interchangeable-lens model, being slightly smaller and quite a bit lighter than the new camera.

-As it happens, Imaging Resource News Editor Mike Tomkins bought the original Sony RX100, so we put his camera back in the studio to shoot the real-world comparison below.
+As it happens, Imaging Resource News Editor Mike Tomkins bought the original Sony RX100, so we put his camera back in the studio to shoot the side-by-side comparisons below.
 Click each image to see a (much) larger version in a new window.

 Sony RX100 vs Sony RX100 II -- Body Comparison